kubebeam/kubescape-headlamp-plugin/README.md

 ### Headlamp desktop

-Now start headlamp desktop, load the kubeconfig from the kind cluster.
+Start headlamp desktop, load the kubeconfig from the kind cluster.
 For the runtime scanning you need to wait 10 minutes, the learning period.

 ## Docs